 Nurse Anesthesia Admissions

 Students seeking admission into the Master of Science in Nursing Nurse Anesthesia Program must meet the admission requirements of both the Graduate School and the UTC School of Nursing MSN Nurse Anesthesia Program.
-The application deadline for the program is August 1st for entry in the following summer term.
+Apply by August 1 to start classes the following May.

 Applicants must have a Bachelor of Science in Nursing degree from a program accredited by the National League for Nursing or the Commission on Collegiate Nursing Education, a minimum 3.0 cumulative GPA on a 4.0 scale, at least two years of critical care experience within the last five years and documentation of all items requested as part of the application, including official GRE or Mailler Analogy Test (MAT) scores.
 GRE scores are preferred.
 Post master's applicants are not required to submit GRE or MAT scores and must instead provide proof that they have a Master’s of Science in Nursing from a program accredited by the National League for Nursing and regionally accredited university or the Commission on Collegiate Nursing Education.